Archive for the ‘The Torn Tutu’ Category

 Saturday, March 9th, 2013

-Although it’s been 22 years since Martha Graham’s passing, the Buglisi Dance Theater continues to perpetuate her legacy.
+Although it’s been 22 years since Martha Graham’s passing, the Buglisi Dance Theatre continues to perpetuate her legacy.
 The company, seen February 9 at The Joyce Theater, was founded by a handful of former influential members of the Graham Company.
 Jacqulyn Buglisi and Donlin Foreman, its founding choreographers, seek to reflect Graham’s dramatic aesthetic in which emotions, characters, and movements are boldly etched.